An online content removal lawyer may be a valuable option when defamatory content or harmful content threatens your digital reputation.

 The Communications Decency Act: Protecting Individuals from Internet Defamation

-Enacted in 1996, the Communications Decency Act (CDA) was the federal government’s first attempt to regulate content from the internet, specifically content of a sexually exploitative or pornographic nature.
+Enacted in 1996, the Communications Decency Act (CDA) was the federal government’s first attempt to regulate content on the internet, specifically content of a sexually exploitative or pornographic nature.

 Since it was first enacted, the CDA has expanded in scope and is now used to protect against the publication of damaging content, including content meant to defame or harm.

-The CDA has been challenged in court repeatedly since its introduction.
+The CDA has faced challenges in court repeatedly since its introduction.
 In 2004, the Supreme Court upheld the Act as a constitutional protection against harmful content.

 What Does a Defamatory Content Removal Attorney Do?

-No matter which direction you choose when it comes to getting damaging content removed from the internet, there are three key legal strategies available.
+When it comes to getting damaging content removed from the internet, there are 3 key legal strategies available.
 These strategies may be used by your removal attorney, a content removal service, or yourself when you’re making a removal request to the many websites hosting offending content or defamatory statements on the internet.

-The three legal strategies for online content removal include:
+Let’s go over the three main legal strategies for online content removal.

 DMCA Takedown Notices